orbital-skylab/.github/profile/README.md

 1. `cd Desktop/skylab-backend` to move to the frontend repository
 2. `git pull` to update the repository with the latest changes
 3. `npm install` to update dependencies
-5. `pm2 restart skylab-frontend` to restart the frontend on production
+5. `pm2 restart skylab-backend` to restart the frontend on production

 ### Other useful information